damianpdavila/geocode-mpro-profile/README.md

 ### Installation
 * Install it as any other Joomla plugin.
 One PHP file plus one config XML file, zipped.
 * Activate the plugin, edit it, and enter a valid Google Maps Places API key into the config panel.

+## Supporting Feature
+Secondary PHP file can be used to geocode profiles as a standalone pseudo API.
+Accepts Joomla userid as URL param and geocodes it just as the plugin does.
+Originally built to batch update all existing profiles during the initial practitioner map rollout.